juruen/cavalieri/README.md

 #### rate (const uint32 & dt)

 It sums the metrics of the received events for *dt* seconds.
-After that period, an event is forward where its metric contains the accumulated value divided by *dt*.
+After that period, an event is forwarded where its metric contains the accumulated value divided by *dt*.